Outlaw23/spider/README.md

 ---
 ### what I'm still working on
+- Learn screen
 - User ID and password security
 - Small bugs
 ---
 ### ideas that are coming
 - work with a database
-- keep words that have all been translated in the database
+- keep a catalog for translation words
+- working with hibernate
 ---